ayushjha1114/hs-client/README.md

-## AAAA distributor order management application
+## DG SOFT application

-The platform should be able to serve as a single, unified portal for XXX.
+The platform should be able to serve as a single, unified portal for DG SOFT.

 #### Contribution Guidelines